DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 }
 ```

-This will lead to a very similar response to that of the `dryRun` endpoint, except that it will include the `transactionId` and `dateCreated`.
+This will lead to a very similar response to that of the `dryRun` endpoint, except that it will include a real Transaction object with `transactionId` and `dateCreated`.

 After attempting to charge the third-party, you will have to _capture_ or _void_ the pending Transaction.
 These requests will be similar to the following.
-Note that you have to repeat the metadata in the _capture_ request since Lightrail will verify that once more time before capturing the Transaction.
+Note that in the _capture_ request, you have to repeat the metadata  since Lightrail will verify that again before capturing the Transaction.

 ```javascript
 POST https://api.lightrail.com/v1/cards/{cardId}/transactions/{pendingTransactionId}/capture